Structs

 To export associated implementation members of the exported structure, you

-should export the corresponding impl
+should export the corresponding impl block of the structure.

 #[export]